strapdata/elassandra/README.md

 }'
 ```

-When creating the first Elasticsearch index for a given cassandra table, custom CQL3 secondary indices are created and cassandra asynchronously index all existing data.
-Later CQL inserts or updates are automatically indexed in Elasticsearch.
-Then if you add a second or more Elasticsearch indices to an existing indexed table (see (Mapping change with zero downtime)[#Mapping-change-with-zero-downtime], existing data are not automatically indexed because cassandra has already indexed existing data.
+When creating the first Elasticsearch index for a given cassandra table, custom CQL3 secondary indices are created when all shards are started.
+Then cassandra asynchronously build index on all nodes for all existing data.
+Subsequent CQL inserts or updates are automatically indexed in Elasticsearch.
+Moreover, if you then add a second or more Elasticsearch indices to an existing indexed table (see (Mapping change with zero downtime)[#Mapping-change-with-zero-downtime], existing data are not automatically indexed because cassandra has already indexed existing data.
 Rebuild the cassandra index to re-index all existing data in all Elasticsearch indices.

 ##  Compound primary key support